vaibhavshukla182/Tanzania-Water-Supply/README.md

 During cleaning of data I have removed some features which were similar to each other and made one more new feature.

-Evaluation of the model is mainly done through two classifiers- 1)Random Forest Classifier
+Evaluation of the model is mainly done through two classifiers- 1- RANDOM FOREST CLASSIFIER
-2)XGboost
+2- XGBOOST

 Of which RFC proved to be the better one after trying various forms of both the classifiers.

-Yours suggestions on improving my model are mostly humbly welcome.
+Your suggestions on improving my model are mostly humbly welcome.